 As part of its ISO 14001 management, Sagemcom has opted not only to take steps to reduce its energy consumption, but also to contribute to the development of renewable energy by signing contracts for electricity that is certified as coming from renewable sources for the entire consumption of our sites, wherever possible.
 This promise is materialised by the production of guarantees of origin.
 This means that our electricity suppliers agree to inject renewably produced electricity into the grid.
-A guarantee of origin represents 1 megawatt hour of electricity produced in a given month and contains all the relevant information about the power plant.
+A guarantee of origin represents 1 megawatt hour of electricity produced in a given month and contains all the relevant information about the power specific energy control."

+Our production plants in Tunisia are at the heart of our environmental concerns and benefit from plant.
 At the end of each month, the producers receive guarantees of origin according to the net electricity that is actually injected into the grid.
 This is the issuing process.
 These certificates can be electronically transferred and used to confirm the renewable nature of the energy consumed by the end users.